 Many people are surprised to hear that Dallas has one of the largest art scenes in the United States.
 The Bishop Arts District comprises 19 blocks of innovative galleries, inspiring museums, and vibrant street murals.
 Or head to the Dallas Design District for art galleries and design studios dripping with contemporary cool.

 From the rise of the cotton industry to the assassination of JFK, Dallas has a rich history.
 Uncover the early years of Dallas at the Pioneer Plaza.
-One of the best places to visit in Dallas, the square has interesting depictions of settler times and is home to the largest bronze sculpture in the world.
-Visit the Sixth Floor Museum at Dealey Plaza to unpack the life and legacy of President John F. Kennedy
+One of the coolest places to visit in Dallas, the square has interesting depictions of settler times and is home to the largest bronze sculpture in the world.
+Visit the Sixth Floor Museum at Dealey Plaza to unpack the life and legacy of President John F. Kennedy.